 After public scrutiny and a phone call, President Donald Trump convinced Pfizer to at least defer its drug increases.
 But not all companies have flinched at the president’s “We will respond” threat, including makers of some of the world’s best-selling drugs.

 Celgene increased the prices of two blockbuster cancer meds Revlimid and Pomalyst by 5% this month, according to SunTrust analysts.
 Roche raised the price of breast cancer drug Herceptin by 3%, and Avastin by 2.5%, Bloomberg reports.
-Novo Nordisk’s Tresiba, Levemir, Fiasp and NovoLog saw their prices up by 5%, while GLP-1 inhibitors Victoza’s and Ozempic’s jumped 7.9% in the same period, the diabetes specialist unveiled Wednesday.
+Novo Nordisk’s Tresiba, Levemir, Fiasp and NovoLog saw their prices up by 5%, while GLP-1 receptor agonists Victoza’s and Ozempic’s jumped 7.9% in the same period, the diabetes specialist unveiled Wednesday.

 While drugmakers are not raising prices at the same rate as some have in the past, they still fly in the face of the president's threat.